dmitigr/cefeika/README.md

 Usage
 =====

+With [CMake] it's pretty easy to use the libraries (including standalone versions) in two ways: as a system-wide installed library(-es) or as a library(-es) dropped into the project source directory.

-The code below demonstrates how to import Cefeika libraries by using [CMake]:
+The code below demonstrates how to import system-wide installed Cefeika libraries by using [CMake] (this snippet is also valid when using the standalone libraries):

 ```cmake
 cmake_minimum_required(VERSION 3.13)